 “Well…shit, I guess I’m moving into the Shit Tent,” I declared.

 Luke Mehall is the publisher of The Climbing Zine and author of American Climber.
-This piece is an excerpt from his upcoming book, The Desert, due out on December 2nd, 2018.
+This piece is an excerpt from his latest book, The Desert.

 About us: The Climbing Zine was started in 2010 by Al Smith III and Luke Mehall.
 It continues to the day with the mission of representing the true essence of climbing.
 Our crown jewel is our printed version, but we also do the interweb thing, and Kindle.